DrNseven/D3D11-Worldtoscreen-Finder/README.md

 8. Inject .dll into d3d11 game

-The ingame menu key is INSERT, use arrows to navigate. (uncomment options to make toggling work, remove the "//"
+The ingame menu key is INSERT, use arrows to navigate.
-Example: //if (sOptions[2].Function == 1)

 Credits: Wu ZhiQiang, dracorx, evolution536